 Each Owner must comply with the "General Conditions of Approval" contained in Section VI of these Guidelines in connection with the construction and maintenance of all Improvements approved by the DRC for such Owner's Lot or Condominium.

-18

-GPN | DESIGN GUIDELINES

-Section II: Review and Approval Process

-H. APPEALS
+APPEALS

 In the event the plans and specifications submitted to the DRC are disapproved, an Owner may appeal the decision.
 The following procedures shall apply to appeals:

 Owner submits appeal in writing no later than thirty (30) days following the final decision of disapproval by the DRC.
 An appeal request shall include a completed “Appeal Request” form, along with required fees.

 The Owner shall meet with the DRC to discuss the appeal prior to the next Board Meeting.
 If the appeal is not resolved to the Owner’s satisfaction, the appeal with be heard by the Board of Directors.

 Appeals received within ten (10) business days prior to the next Board Meeting will be considered by the Board at that meeting.
 Within forty-five (45) days following receipt of the request for appeal, the Board shall render a written decision.
 The failure by the Board to render a decision within said time forty-five (45) days shall be deemed a decision in favor of the Owner making such appeal.
 Only the Owner submitting for approval may appeal a decision of the DRC.

-19

-GPN | DESIGN GUIDELINES

-Section IV: Attached Condominium Homes

 SECTION III:

 ATTACHED CONDOMINIUM HOMES

 DESIGN GUIDELINES

-20

-GPN | DESIGN GUIDELINES

-Section IV: Attached Condominium Homes

 SECTION III: ATTACHED CONDOMINIUM HOMES – DESIGN GUIDELINES

 Owners subject to a Neighborhood Association must submit and obtain approval from the Neighborhood Association Design Review Committee governing their Condominium.
 However, where a Neighborhood Association does not have a Neighborhood Association Design Review Committee, approval of the Great Park Neighborhoods DRC is required.
 Neighborhood Association Design Review Committee approval is subject to these Design Guidelines, and the Neighborhood Design Guidelines.
 Where there is a conflict, the Great Park Neighborhoods Design Guidelines prevails.